The Birth of King Jesus

 Mathew 2:11 — And when they were come into the house, they saw the young child with Mary his mother, and fell down, and worshipped him: and when they had opened their treasures, they presented unto him gifts; gold, and frankincense, and myrrh.

-° They are called "magi" from the Latin form of the Greek word magoi, translated from the Persian for a select sect of priests
+° They are called "magi" from the Latin form of the Greek word magoi, translated from the Persian empire for a select sect of priests

 ° The ancient magi were a hereditary priesthood of the Medes